 In this scenario, the FTSE 100 EWFD falls moderately over the next 6 years.
-So, it is possible that it will close below the level needed for the conditional, stock market linked interest to be generated on the end date.
-It is still possible, but less likely, that the Deposit Taker Bank may choose to close the plan earlier\.
+So, it is likely that it will close below the level needed for the conditional, stock market linked interest to be paid on the end date - unless it has fallen by less than 5% from the 'best entry' start level.

-This means that the plan is unlikely to pay any conditional, stock market linked interest or to mature early - and so the level of interest that the plan pays is very likely to be less than the level of risk free interest paid by other types of deposit, such as bank or building society deposits, including fixed term deposits.
+This means that the plan may not pay any interest at all - and this will therefore be less than the level of risk free interest paid by other types of deposit, such as bank or building society deposits, including fixed term deposits.